-The NCUA charters, regulates, and insures deposits in FCUs and insures deposits in state-chartered credit unions that have their shares insured through the Share Insurance Fund (FISCUs).
+The NCUA charters, regulates, and insures deposits in FCUs and insures deposits in state-chartered credit unions that have their shares insured through the Share Insurance Fund.
 To cover expenses related to its tasks, the Board adopts an annual budget in the fall of each year.
-The Federal Credit Union Act (FCU Act) provides two primary sources to fund the budget: (1) requisitions from the Share Insurance Fund, referred to as the OTR; and (2) Operating Fees charged against FCUs.
+The Federal Credit Union Act (FCU Act) provides two primary sources to fund the budget: (1) requisitions from the Share Insurance Fund, referred to as the OTR; and (2) Operating Fees charged to FCUs.

-The first budget funding source, the OTR, represents the formula the NCUA uses to allocate insurance-related expenses to the Share Insurance Fund under Title II of the FCU Act.
+The first budget funding source, the OTR, represents the methodology the NCUA uses to allocate insurance-related expenses to the Share Insurance Fund under Title II of the FCU Act.
 Two statutory provisions directly limit the Board's discretion with respect to the OTR.
-First, expenses funded from the Share Insurance Fund must carry out the purposes of Title II of the
+First, expenses funded from the Share Insurance Fund must carry out the purposes of Title II of the Act, which relate to share insurance.
+Second, the NCUA may not fund its entire annual budget through charges to the Share Insurance Fund.
+The NCUA has not imposed additional policy or regulatory limitations on its discretion for determining the OTR.

-1 See, e.g., 12 U.S.C.
+&lt;sup>3 See, e.g., 12 U.S.C.
 1783(a) (making the Share Insurance Fund available "for such administrative and other expenses incurred in carrying out the purpose of [Title II of the FCU Act] as [the Board] may determine to be proper.").

-2 12 U.S.C.
+&lt;sup>4 12 U.S.C.
 1755(a) ("In accordance with rules prescribed by the Board, each [FCU] shall pay to the [NCUA] an annual operating fee which may be composed of one or more charges identified as to the function or functions for which assessed.") and 12 U.S.C.
 1766(j)(3).
 Other sources of income for the Operating Budget include interest income, funds from publication sales, parking fee income, and rental income.